moffin-tech/api-examples/request-forms/README.md

 ```

 ### Submit the Form
-Once the form has been populated with the correct information, and the it has been verified, you can submit the form to our system using this endpoint.
+Once the form has been populated with the correct information, and that it has been verified, you can submit the form to our system using this endpoint.
 Make sure to request all the required fields when creating the form (provided in the Create Form example).

 ```js
  await client.post(`/form/submit/${form.formId}`, {
     validateNIPAuthentication: true // Ensure the NIP was validated })
 ```

+If you have built your own solution to validate NIP outside Moffin,
+you can set the flag `validateNIPAuthentication` as `false` to disable the validation.
+If you set this flag as `true`,
+we will check if at least the phone number or email has been validated before the form submission, if neither is validated we will return a `403` error